Implementing Algolia can be broken down into a simple 3-step process:

 Once your data has been indexed and your indices properly configured, the final step is to implement search within your site or application.

 What type of user experience you create is entirely flexible - Algolia can power a wide array of potential search patterns.
-The response returned when you query Algolia is simply JSON, which allows you to easily consume the search results programmatically and craft any type of experience.
+The response returned when you query Algolia is JSON, which allows you to easily consume the search results programmatically and craft any type of experience.
 The response contains a breadth of useful information, even just beyond the basic matching results: total number of matches, pagination, computed facets, highlighting, and more.

 Searches performed on Algolia indices consist of a full-text query along with zero or more optional parameters.
 Optional parameters can be used to override configured settings so you can change the behavior of specific searches while not impacting others.
 For example, you might choose to retrieve more results for certain queries, but limit this number otherwise.